Aanaval Mothiram: Plot

-James evaluates his options and realises that his wife Annie and son Biju will financially struggle once he is no more.
+James evaluates his options and realises that Annie and Biju will financially struggle once he is no more.
 He starts to change his life drastically and reconciles with Annie.
 He starts treating Nandu with respect and affection.
 To Nandu's utter surprise, James even starts treating him to meals.
 James attempts to return the medal he got for apprehending Alberto back to Nandu who deserves it (who refuses to take it back).
 James changes his tune and advises Nandu to continue the relationship with the girl he loves.
 Nandu watches with shock as James even starts (or attempts) to smoke cigarettes.

 At the same time, Alberto Fellaini's group moves from narcotic sales to terrorism, further destabilising the law-and-order situation.
-Sruthi is kidnapped by the gang as a hostage; she is exchanged for gang members in custody.
 James eyes the insurance payout his family would get should he die in action and embarks on impossible, reckless and foolhardy missions to get himself killed in action.
 In other words, he acts as if he is wearing an Aanval Mothiram and suddenly others find a lot of courage in his actions.
 Single-handedly, James goes after the gang.
 He talks a bomb-carrying terrorist into releasing his hostages and surrendering to the police.
 When John and others try to intimidate and harass James, he hits back brutally and bravely, ending that harassment once and for all.
 Using enhanced interrogation techniques, James discovers details about the supply network of narcotics in the city (Chellapan was using his barber shop as a front) and shuts that network down, cleaning up the city.
 Bravely, with utter contempt for his own life, James captures the entire gang, exposes corruption in the police force and finally goes after Alberto.
 James wins respect from the entire police team by his actions.

 Nandu, Sruthi and others watch in amazement at James's transformation.
 However, little does James know that the medical diagnosis is wrong due to Kuruvilla switching the samples and that he is, in fact, as healthy as he could be.
 The movie comically chronicles his new-found bravado and how the situation unfolds.